kristikwon/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Both contain values, and supports the following format: "x in set”, “len(set)”, “for x in set”.
 But sets are immutable.
 Sets also do not support indexing, slicing, or other sequence-like behavior, but support mathematical operations like union, intersection, difference, and symmetric difference.
 Sets are unordered collection of unique elements, while lists are ordered/indiced and allow duplicates.
 To find an item in a set, set performs much quicker (especially with a large dataset) because a hash look up is used, so a look up for a value happens in a constant time.
-On the other hand, list has to go through the values in the list sequentially to find if the value exists.\n
+On the other hand, list has to go through the values in the list sequentially to find if the value exists.

 >> Example of set:
 ```python
 >> from sets import Set